arnaudgallou/BIO-Rmodule/Rmodule.md

 ```r
 install.packages("tidyverse")
 ```
-When the download is complete, you can load the library with the following function:
+When the download is complete, you can load the package with the following function:

 ```r
 library(tidyverse)
 ```
-**Note:** you must load packages every time you open or start a new RStudio session before using them.
+**Note:** you must load packages every time you open or start a new RStudio session before being able to use them.

 <a name="pipe-operator" />